-The purpose of the qualifying exam is to determine whether students have the grasp of basic physics that is needed for successful completion of the Ph.
+The purpose of the Qualifying Exam is to determine whether students have the grasp of basic physics that is needed for successful completion of the Ph.
 D. degree requirements.
 It is not intended to be a comprehensive physics exam.
 The exam consists of written and oral components at the level of advanced undergraduate (4000/5000) courses.
-The written part covers mechanics, quantum mechanics, and electricity and magnetism.
-Although the specific content will be determined by the exam committee, a typical content may, for example, consist of (a) problems in Lagrangian and Hamiltonian mechanics, (b) boundary-value problems in electricity and magnetism, (c) problems in 3-dimensional quantum mechanics, and (d) angular momentum problems in quantum mechanics.
-The point of the exam is not this specific content, but rather that there is a well-defined content covering only the core physics that all students take during their first year.
-The oral exam is more wide-ranging; it can cover any topic in physics or astronomy.
-Its purpose is to identify strengths and weaknesses in students’ background and to assess students’ ability to think like scientists and “on their feet.”
+The written portion covers classical mechanics, quantum mechanics, and electricity and magnetism.
+Although the specific content will be determined by the exam committee, a typical written examination may, for example, consist of (a) problems in Lagrangian and Hamiltonian mechanics, (b) boundary-value problems in electricity and magnetism, (c) problems in 3-dimensional quantum mechanics, and (d) angular momentum problems in quantum mechanics.
+The point of the written exam is not this specific content, but rather that there is a well-defined content covering only the core physics that all students take during their first year.
+The oral portion of the Qualifying Exam is more wide-ranging; it can cover any topic in physics or astronomy.
+Its purpose is to identify strengths and weaknesses in students’ background, and to assess students’ ability to think like scientists and “on their feet.”

 The written exam is offered early each fall semester, and the oral exam is offered during the ensuing few weeks.
 With their adviser’s approval, students are allowed two attempts to pass each part, timed as:

-0. At entry.
-This attempt is “free,” not counting against the two allowed attempts, but the exam can be passed at this time.
+- At entry.
+This attempt is "free" (not counting against the two allowed attempts) but the exam can be passed at this time.

-2. The following January, a year and a semester after entry.
+- The following January, approximately one year and one semester after entry.

 - For students who enter the program in January, this policy’s timetable starts the following fall.
 In that case, therefore, the zeroth attempt takes place the fall semester after entry.